The Bonier Lab

 JOIN US

-I am interested in recruiting motivated students who are passionate about biology, and whose background and interests line up well with our current research areas.
-Interested in learning more about MSc or PhD opportunities?
-Send me an email describing your broad research interests, along with a current cv and transcript (unofficial is ok).
-The next opportunities for graduate student positions in my lab will be in fall 2024.
-I am currently only able to recruit students who are Canadian citizens or permanent residents, due to high costs of international tuition.
+I am interested in recruiting motivated students who are passionate about biology, and whose background & interests line up well with our current research areas.
+I plan to recruit 1+ PhD student(s) for fall 2025, to work on our Global Urban Bird Survey project.
+Prospective students should send me an email describing your research interests & experience, along with a current cv & transcript (unofficial is ok).
+NOTE: Unfortunately, I am currently only able to recruit students who are Canadian citizens or permanent residents.

 CONTACT